nickolasteixeira/Orion_Labs/README.md

 understood by just about everyone.
 There will be some secondary/support functionalities already provided, but you'll need to design and implement some of the main functionalities.
+For this exercise, we've provided unit tests for functionality to determine which car is closest to a given floor and to call a car to a given floor.
+Your task will be to design and implement endpoints for this functionality while ensuring your implementation passes the unit tests.
 Here are a few questions to get you thinking about what might be needed:
 * When calling a car to a floor, what information does the controller need to know?
 * What 'read-only' types of information should we plan for?